danielsaidi/ApiKit/README.md

 ## Demo Application

 The `Demo` folder has a demo app that lets you explore the library and integrate with a few APIs.

-## Support my work

-You can [sponsor me][Sponsors] on GitHub Sponsors or [reach out][Email] for paid support, to help support my [open-source projects][OpenSource].

-Your support makes it possible for me to put more work into these projects and make them the best they can be.